If you’re behind in your mortgage payments, you may be worried about losing your home.

 Your debts may become a problem for many reasons, such as job loss, illness, extra expenses, or loans that you can’t pay.
 A MABS money adviser can:

-MABS has agreed a protocol with the Banking and Payments Federation of Ireland (BPFI) to help people to manage their debt repayments in an affordable way.
+MABS has agreed a protocol (pdf) with a the Banking and Payments Federation of Ireland (BPFI) to help people to manage their debt repayments in an affordable way.
 The lenders involved have committed to work with MABS to help customers to address their debt problems and agree a sustainable repayment plan.
 The protocol allows for write-off of some debt, at the lender’s discretion.
 It does not apply to mortgage debt.

 MABS can also help you to agree a sustainable repayment plan with other creditors (who are not part of the protocol).